RAVI4458/EXCEL/README.md

 What is the least downloaded app in each month?

 📈 This practice made me more confident at applying Excel to real-world data analysis challenges.
 It’s exciting to see how much faster and smarter decisions can be made with the right formulas!

+Skill Drill – 4: Mastering Lookups in Excel 🔍

+Today’s focus was on taking my lookup skills a step further.

+ We all start with VLOOKUP, but to handle real-world data challenges, I explored how to go beyond it using INDEX + MATCH and some powerful tricks.

+🔑 Key takeaways from today’s drill:

+ 1️⃣ Pattern Matching – using wildcards (*) with VLOOKUP for flexible lookups.

+ 2️⃣ Looking up in Two Tables – with IFERROR(VLOOKUP(...), VLOOKUP(...)) to search across multiple ranges.

+ 3️⃣ Multi-column Results – fetching multiple outputs instead of just one column.

+ 4️⃣ Combine All Matches – using TEXTJOIN + IF to return all matching values.

+ 5️⃣ A Better Function – exploring INDEX + MATCH for more control and flexibility.

+💡 Learning: VLOOKUP is great for basics, but INDEX + MATCH (and later XLOOKUP) gives much more power and adaptability.

+I’ll continue practicing these small drills daily – because consistency builds confidence. 🚀

+ALL THANKS TO Chandoo.org

+#Excel #SkillDrill #LearningJourney #DataAnalytics